Both sides use trove of cell data at Alex Murdaugh trial

 “There’s a lot of possibilities could happen not knowing how a person reacts,” Dove said.

-Prosecutors also had Dove read a message sent to the family on the day she was killed.
-Maggie Murdaugh texted someone that she was worried about her husband’s health, and after a doctor’s appointment that day, she was heading back to the lodge in Colleton County instead of the family’s house on Edisto Island.
+Prosecutors also had Dove read where Maggie Murdaugh texted someone that she was worried about her husband’s health, and after a doctor’s appointment that day, she was heading back to the lodge in Colleton County instead of the family’s house on Edisto Island.

 “Alex wants me to come home,” she texted.